 The NFLP loan is repayable over a 10-year period beginning 10 months (9 month grace period and 1 monthly billing cycle) after the borrower completes the program, ceases to be enrolled, or ceases to be employed as full-time nurse faculty (i.e., enters repayment).
 Loan repayment is billed on a monthly cycle and, as such, the first payment is due one month after the student enters repayment following a 9 month grace period; students who re-enroll after withdrawing from the University or who return after a LOA and who register for at least 6 credits will have payments suspended until such time as they again meet the requirements to enter repayment.

 Once the student graduates, it is expected that they will be employed as a full-time faculty member at an accredited school of nursing, and upon completion of each of the first, second, and third consecutive years of employment 20% of the remaining principle and interest will be cancelled.
-Starting with FY2017, under NFLP, “Full-time” nurse faculty employment is defined as being employed as a full-time faculty member at an accredited school of nursing or being employed as a part-time faculty member at an accredited school of nursing in combination with another part-time faculty position or part-time clinical preceptor position affiliated with an accredited school of nursing that together equate to full-time employment, or employment as designated joint-appointment nurse faculty serving as full-time advanced practice registered nurse (APRN) preceptor within an academic-practice partnership framework affiliated with an accredited school of nursing.
+Starting with FY2022, under NFLP, “Full-time” nurse faculty employment is defined as being employed as a full-time faculty member at an accredited school of nursing, being employed as a part-time faculty member at an accredited school of nursing in combination with another part-time faculty position or part-time clinical preceptor/educator position affiliated with an accredited school of nursing that together equate to full-time employment, or employment as designated joint-appointment nurse faculty serving as full-time advanced practice registered nurse (APRN) preceptor within an academic-practice partnership framework affiliated with an accredited school of nursing.
 Upon completion of the fourth year of employment 25% of the remaining principle and interest will be cancelled.
 (Note that if the borrower fails to complete the fourth consecutive year of employment, the interest rate will revert to the prevailing market interest rate.)
 The student is responsible for repayment of any remaining principle and interest balance.